As HMS staff member, you’ll have access to a world of IT support and resources, including software. Follow the steps below to get started.

 Office 365 email account

-A Virtual Private Network (VPN) allows HMS/HSDM quad-based faculty, staff and students to access HMS network resources securely over the Internet from a remote location.
-To request VPN access, please complete a VPN request form.
+A Virtual Private Network (VPN) allows HM and HSDM quad-based faculty, staff, and students to access HMS network resources securely over the internet from a remote location.
+To request VPN access, complete a VPN request form.

-Harvard University uses an application called DUO, that makes the two-step verification process quick and easy.
-Using DUO for Two-step verification is now required to access the HMS VPN.
+Harvard University uses ️Duo, which makes the two-factor authentication (2FA) process quick and easy.
+Using ️Duo for Two-step verification is now required to access the HMS VPN.

 HMS Information Technology recommends Pulse Secure for use with VPN connections.

 Home folders are your very own personal, private folders, for your eyes only & accessible only by you.
 Quotas for HOME storage are 50 GB for HMS staff.
-HMS provides a number of file sharing and collaboration tools including Dropbox, Microsoft OneDrive and departmental file sharing.
-Please contact HMS IT for information about these services.
+HMS provides several file sharing and collaboration tools, including Dropbox, Microsoft OneDrive, and departmental file sharing.
+Contact HMS IT for information about these services.

-Dropbox for Business offers HMS a secure way to store, sync, and share data across platforms and across the globe.
+Dropbox Business offers HMS a secure way to store, sync, and share data across platforms and the globe.
 It keeps your computer up to date with your working files.
 Even entire Labs can promote collaboration via SmartSync, which provides a platform for accessing shared data without taking up valuable space on your computers.
-Complete information about Dropbox at HMS can be found at: dropbox.hms.harvard.edu.
+Complete information about Dropbox at HMS can be found at dropbox.hms.harvard.edu.